Girl with a Flute

-Girl with a Flute (Dutch: Meisje met de fluit) is a small painting attributed to either Johannes Vermeer or one of his associates.
-It is currently believed to have probably been painted between 1669–1675.
+Girl with a Flute (Dutch: Meisje met de fluit) is a small painting by Johannes Vermeer.
+It is currently believed to have probably been painted between 1669 and 1675.
 It is owned by the National Gallery of Art in Washington, D.C. along with three paintings attributed to Vermeer: Woman Holding a Balance, A Lady Writing a Letter, and Girl with a Red Hat.